sqlxpert/lights-off-aws/README.md

 What AWS resources and operations would _you_ like to add?
 </details>

-## General Advice
+## Advice

 - Routinely test your backups!
-Are backups happening as scheduled?
-Can you restore your backups successfully?
+Are they happening as scheduled?
+Can you restore them successfully?
 AWS Backup's restore testing feature can help.

-- Be aware: of charges for running AWS Lambda functions, queueing to SQS, logging to CloudWatch Logs, storing backups, and deleting backups from cold storage too early; of minimum billing periods when you stop an RDS database or an EC2 instance with a commercial license; of ongoing storage charges for stopped EC2 instances and RDS databases; and of charges that resume when RDS automatically restarts a database that has been stopped for 7 days.
-Other AWS charges may apply!
+- Be aware: of charges for AWS Lambda functions, SQS queues, CloudWatch Logs, KMS, backup storage, and early deletion of cold storage backups; of the minimum billing period when you stop an RDS database or an EC2 instance with a commercial license; of ongoing storage charges for stopped EC2 instances and RDS databases; and of resumption of charges when RDS restarts a stopped database after the 7-day limit.
+Other charges may apply!

 - Test the AWS Lambda functions, SQS queues, and IAM policies in your own AWS environment.
 To help improve Lights Off, please submit [bug reports and feature requests](https://github.com/sqlxpert/lights-off-aws/issues), as well as [proposed changes](https://github.com/sqlxpert/lights-off-aws/pulls).

-## Future Work

-- Automated testing
-- Makefile for AWS Lambda .zip bundle
-- Variable sched-set-_Parameter_-_value_ tag key to set an arbitrary CloudFormation stack parameter to an arbitrary value

-## History
+## Progress

 This project was originally called TagSchedOps.
 I wrote the first version in 2017, before Systems Manager, Data Lifecycle Manager or AWS Backup existed.
-It remains a simple alternative to Systems Manager Automation runbooks for starting, rebooting and stopping EC2 instances and RDS databases.
+It remains a simple alternative to Systems Manager Automation runbooks for starting and stopping EC2 instances and RDS databases.
 As of March, 2025, it is integrated with AWS Backup, leveraging the security and management benefits (including backup retention lifecycle policies) but offering a simple alternative to backup plans.
-Despite adding features over time, I have been able to reduce the number of lines of code for the AWS Lambda functions and the core CloudFormation template.
+Despite adding features, I have cut many lines of code from the AWS Lambda functions and the core CloudFormation template.

 |Year|Python Lines|CloudFormation YAML Lines|
 |:---:|:---:|:---:|